Rob Hegel: Music career

 Hegel later received a call from a former associate at RCA, Dave Carpin, who was now at Arista, and suggested "Just as I Am" would be the perfect follow-up to Air Supply's hit song "Making Love Out of Nothing at All" and was to give it to Clive Davis for evaluation.
 In 1985, Arista released Air Supply's version of the song and it became a top twenty U.S. hit.

 Also in 1985, Chuck Dembrak approached Hegel with an idea to do a dance instrumental version of the Iron Butterfly song, "In-A-Gadda-Da-Vida" for Kama Sutra Records.
 Dembrak brought in guitarist Les Fradkin and with Hegel producing and playing the synthesizer parts with Fradkin, their version was recorded.
 Needing a B-side, Hegel enlisted his friend Dick Wagner, and together they recorded an instrumental version of Hegel's "Frustrated", released in 1985.

 Hegel released Hegel 2 – Displays (a 20-song CD compilation) on Red Lips Records in 2009.
 The CD features original first recordings of his songs "Tommy, Judy & Me", "We're Lovers After All", and "You Wonder".
 A download-only collection titled Road Signs was released in 2012 and features some of Hegel's current work.
 In 2014, Hegel was asked to contribute songs to the Pete Quaife Foundation CD, Legends – Shoulder to Shoulder.
 Hegel contributed "You & I" from his Road Signs CD and recorded a mostly a cappella version of the Kinks hit song, "Tired of Waiting for You".
 The CD set was released in 2014.

 In addition to songwriting and recording, Hegel has been recognized for his vocal harmonies and background vocal arranging skills.
 For Don Kirshner, Hegel arranged and sang background vocals (with Jay Siegel of The Tokens) for The Kids from C.A.P.E.R. project, and two albums by Sarah Dash; her eponymous debut album that featured "Sinner Man" and the follow-up Oo-La-La.
 Producer Steve Katz called Hegel into the studio to sing multi-overdub background vocals for the "Sad Song" track on Lou Reed Live, and for Harper Hug at Thunder Underground Recording Studio.
 Hegel arranged and performed all background vocals on Jamie Palumbo's Realistic CD and sang the background vocals on John Stanley King Band's "Dem Boulettes".

 Rob's career was honored with his induction into the Centerville High School Hall of Fame in 2024.

 Novel

-In his first novel, Tuxedo Bob, co-authored with his wife Susan, Hegel combines his songwriting abilities with his quick wit and love for the English language to weave a tale of whimsy and wonder about a uniquely talented, impeccably dressed, and compulsively honest man.
+In his first novel, Tuxedo Bob, co-authored with his wife Susan, Hegel combines his songwriting abilities with his love for the English language to create a humorous tale about a uniquely talented, impeccably dressed, and compulsively honest man.